clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 We won't cover this now, but you can watch the talk from [KubeCon2020: The Hidden Generics in Kubernetes' API](https://www.youtube.com/watch?v=JmwnRcc2m2A) (or [read the slides](https://clux.github.io/kubecon2020)).

-The `Api` has been remarkably stable over the past year, despite the internals being restructured heavily.
+Our `Api` has been remarkably stable over the past year, despite the internals being restructured heavily.

 One improvement is to the ergonomics of patching, which now has a [typed Patch enum](https://docs.rs/kube/0.50.1/kube/api/enum.Patch.html) for selecting the patch type.

-Despite full support, we always advocate for [server-side apply](https://kubernetes.io/blog/2020/04/01/kubernetes-1.18-feature-server-side-apply-beta-2/) everywhere these days as a lot of the awkward issues with local patching are generally [swept under the rug](https://github.com/kubernetes/kubernetes/issues/58414) with the clearly superior patch mode present in newer versions of kubernetes.
+Despite full support, we always advocate for [server-side apply](https://kubernetes.io/blog/2020/04/01/kubernetes-1.18-feature-server-side-apply-beta-2/) everywhere as a lot of the awkward issues with local patching are generally [swept under the rug](https://github.com/kubernetes/kubernetes/issues/58414) with the clearly superior patch mode present in newer versions of kubernetes.

 Here's how patching looks today: